 In each of the alternatives, the parcels were subdivided into functional areas based on many factors including: habitat, topography, and constraints.
 Facilities were sited throughout the proposed installation based on functional efficiency, capacity, AT/FP requirements, sustainability, and many other factors, to optimize functionality and minimize environmental impacts.
 All proposed facilities are presented as a component of one of the functional groups, as follows:

 HQ and Administrative Support Functions

 - Administrative offices

 - Vehicle maintenance

 - Electronic/communications support and maintenance

 - Security

 - Warehousing

 - Armory

 - Fuel storage

 - Recycling center

+- Defense Reutilization and Marketing Office

+- Hazardous materials (HAZMAT) management and storage/corrosion control

 Base Operations